-There is rudimentary use of assessment data from state,
+There is rudimentary use of assessment data from state, district, school, and classroom.

-Unsatisfactory: Leader's actions or impact of leader's actions relevant to this indicator are minimal or are not occurring, or are having an adverse impact.
+Leader's actions or impact of leader's actions relevant to this indicator are minimal or are not occurring, or are having an adverse impact.

 The leader has little knowledge and/or skills of assessment literacy and data analysis.